 Find the target instance and click the instance ID to open the instance details page.

-In the left navigation pane, click Instance Sessions.
+In the left-side navigation pane, click Instance Sessions.

-In the Instance Sessions area, find the session to optimize and click Optimize.
+In the Instance Sessions area, select the session that you want to optimize and click Optimize.

-To apply the suggestion, click Copy in the upper-right corner and paste the optimized SQL statement into your database client or Data Management (DMS) to run it.
-To discard the suggestion, click Cancel.
+If you accept the suggestion, click Copy in the upper-right corner and paste the optimized SQL into your database client or DMS for execution.
+If you do not accept the suggestion, click Cancel to close the dialog box.

 View SQL diagnosis history